Red plate. One mate | New rules for red P-platers

 This applies to all current and future red P-plate drivers.

-The new law, also known as 'Tom's Law', is aimed at reducing death and serious injury on Western Australian roads in the wake of several fatal crashes involving novice drivers in recent years.
+The new law is aimed at reducing death and serious injury on Western Australian roads in the wake of several fatal crashes involving novice drivers in recent years.
 It also brings WA in line with other Australian jurisdictions.

 On 27 October 2024, the State Government announced new road safety measures for probationary drivers to save lives.
 Further updates to this legislation are being introduced.